-Customer Service and Connection - This is the cost of the Customer Service Department including the field Service technicians.
+Customer Service and Connection - This is the cost of the Customer Service Department including billing and the field Service technicians.
 All meters are read electronically (radio read) each month and customers receive a monthly statement based on that reading.
-Meter electronics (the device in each meter box that transmits the read) accounted for more than 70% of the increase in the Customer Service and Connections line in FY 2015 over the previous year.
-Increased residential and commercial construction necessitated the need to set more transmitters.
+No estimates are used.
+Any meter that is found to be non-functioning at the date of reading is repaired, typically the same day.